Richmond Tree Week 2025

 Abuelita's

 Join the Cool the City coalition for a fun afternoon of crafts, trees, and delicious food from Abuelita's.
-There will be a tree giveaway, tree-related crafts, information on Cool the City and the Richmond tree canopy, and—did we mention—delicious food from Abuelita's!
+There will be a free tree giveaway, tree-related arts and crafts, information sharing about the Cool the City campaign and the Richmond Tree Plan, and —did we mention— delicious food from Abuelita's!

 Friday, 11/7